 ABOUT RECYCLING OTHER PRODUCTS

 Recycle Saskatchewan is the best source of information on recyclable items that have provincial, end-of-life management programs.
-Recycle Saskatchewan works mainly with working with government, service providers and other stakeholders to support extended producer responsibility and product stewardship in Saskatchewan.
+Recycle Saskatchewan works with the government and other stakeholders to support extended producer responsibility and product stewardship in Saskatchewan.

-For inquiries from the general public, businesses and other community organizations/groups on where to recycle various products, the Saskatchewan Waste Reduction Council (SWRC) is the best source of information.
+For inquiries from the general public, businesses and other community organizations/groups on where to recycle both stewarded products and various other products, another resource is the Saskatchewan Waste Reduction Council (SWRC).
 SWRC has a searchable database on their website at http://www.saskwastereduction.ca/.
 Just select the community and the item for recycling to get a list of places where that item can be recycled.
 In the search results, please note any restrictions listed.
 Calling ahead to make sure the location will accept the item is recommended.